hasura/3factor/README.md

 # 3factor app

 Today, it is possible to build backends for apps that allow for fast iteration, while being resilient and highly scalable from the get go.
+[Jump](#reference-implementation) to reference implementation.

 [We](https://hasura.io) propose an architecture pattern which is composed of 3 factors: